saran2hema/saran2hema/README.md

 - 👋 Hi, I’m @HemamaliniNarayanamurthy
-- 👀 I’m interested in web development
+- 👀 I’m an Automation Test Engineer
-- 🌱 I’m currently learning automation testing
+- I'm skilled in Selenium, JAVA, TestNG, Cucumber, RestAssured, Cypress
-- 💞️ I’m looking to collaborate on Manual/Automation TEsting
+- 💞️ I’m looking to collaborate on Manual/Automation Testing
 - 📫 How to reach me ...

 <!---